cmcneese/fastfireproject/app/public/wp-content/plugins/simpleform/README.txt

 = And once activated ? =

 You will find the new menu ‘Contacts’ to administration dashboard.
 Take the time to configure SimpleForm and open the 'Settings' page listed below the new menu just added, make the changes desired, then click the 'Save changes' button at the bottom.
-Now, you're able to add contact form to your website, just copy/paste or type `[simpleform]` into the page content and save.
-The form should appear on that page!
+Now, you're able to add contact form to your website.

 == Frequently Asked Questions ==